-Many guidelines are available regarding the treatment of patients with dyslipidemia which include the management of HeFH and atherosclerotic cardiovascular disease (ASCVD).4-9 For patients with elevated LDL-C, statins are the cornerstone of therapy and recommended first-line to be used at maximally tolerated doses due to the established benefits regarding the reduction of cardiovascular (CV) risks.
+Many guidelines are available regarding the treatment of patients with dyslipidemia.4-11 For patients with elevated LDL-C, statins are the cornerstone of therapy and recommended first-line to be used at maximally tolerated doses due to the established benefits regarding the reduction of CV risks.
 Atorvastatin 40 mg to 80 mg once daily (QD) and rosuvastatin 20 mg to 40 mg QD are considered high-intensity statins as they achieve LDL-C lowering of $\geq$ 50%.
+Ezetimibe is usually the next therapy added.

-- The American College of Cardiology (ACC) Expert Consensus Decision Pathway on the Role of Non-Statin Therapies for LDL-Cholesterol Lowering in the Management of Atherosclerotic cardiovascular disease (ASCVD) Risk (2022) make several recommendations regarding PCSK9 inhibitors.
-For adults with clinical ASCVD at very high risk (e.g., patients with major ASCVD events, HeFH, diabetes) who are on statin therapy for secondary prevention, the general goal is ≥ 50% LDL-C reduction and an LDL-C < 55 mg/dL with maximally tolerated statin therapy.
+- The American College of Cardiology (ACC) Expert Consensus Decision Pathway on the Role of Non-Statin Therapies for LDL-Cholesterol Lowering in the Management of Atherosclerotic Cardiovascular Disease (ASCVD) Risk (2022) make several recommendations regarding PCSK9 inhibitors.
+For adults with clinical ASCVD at very high risk (e.g., patients with major ASCVD events, HeFH, diabetes) who are on statin therapy for secondary prevention, the general goal is ≥ 50% LDL-C reduction and an LDL-C < 55 mg/dL (or non-high-density lipoprotein cholesterol [HDL-C] < 85 mg/dL) with maximally tolerated statin therapy.
 If the above goals are not achieved, the initial non-statin agents recommended include ezetimibe and/or a PCSK9 monoclonal antibody (i.e., Repatha or Praluent).
-Leqvio may be considered.
-For adults without clinical ASCVD or diabetes or LDL-C ≥ 190 mg/dL who have undergone subclinical atherosclerosis imaging, if the coronary artery calcium score is ≥ 1,000 Agatston units, PCSK9 monoclonal antibodies (i.e., Repatha or Praluent) may be non-statin agents to consider following high-intensity statin therapy and ezetimibe to achieve the goal of a ≥ 50% LDL-C reduction (and LDL-C threshold < 70 mg/dL). - The American Heart Association (AHA)/ACC guidelines on the management of blood cholesterol (updated 2018) defines ASCVD as an acute coronary syndrome, those with a history of myocardial infarction, stable or unstable angina or coronary or other revascularizations, stroke, transient ischemic attack, or peripheral arterial disease.
-Although LDL-C thresholds are not always recognized, in general, an LDL-C < 70 mg/dL is recommended for most patients with
+For adults without clinical ASCVD or diabetes or LDL-C ≥ 190 mg/dL who have undergone subclinical atherosclerosis imaging, if the coronary artery calcium score is ≥ 1,000 Agatston units, PCSK9 monoclonal antibodies (i.e., Repatha or Praluent) may be non-statin agents to consider following high-intensity statin therapy and ezetimibe to achieve the goal of a ≥ 50% LDL-C reduction (and LDL-C threshold < 70 mg/dL). - The American Heart Association (AHA)/ACC guidelines on the management of blood cholesterol (updated 2018) defines patients with ASCVD as those with an acute coronary syndrome, those with a history of MI, stable or unstable angina or coronary or other revascularizations, stroke, transient ischemic attack, or peripheral arterial disease.
+Although

-ASCVD to reduce CV risk.
+LDL-C thresholds are not always recognized, in general, an LDL-C < 70 mg/dL is recommended for most patients with ASCVD to reduce CV risk.
 Use of a PCSK9 as an adjunct is justified if this goal is not met with maximally tolerated statins.
-Additionally, reviews have recognized that patients with an elevated coronary artery calcium or calcification score (e.g., $\geq$ 300 Agatston units) are at an increased risk of CV events.11-14
+Additionally, reviews have recognized that patients with an elevated coronary artery calcium or calcification score (e.g., $\geq$ 300 Agatston units) are at an increased risk of CV events.12-15